This article assumes you have:

 This view lets you see interactions between insulin delivery, carb ingestion, and blood glucose levels.

-In the example above, you are seeing data from a Tandem t:slim X2, a OneTouch Verio IQ blood glucose meter, and a Dexcom G6 CGM.
-Regardless of your device, your data will look the same in Tidepool — although, we do things a little differently for Medtronic 670G insulin pump data.
+In the example above, you are seeing data from a Tandem t:slim X2, which includes data from a Dexcom G6 CGM.
+Regardless of the device, the data will look the same in Tidepool — although, we do things a little differently for Medtronic 670G insulin pump data and Tandem t:slim X2 pumps with Control-IQ Technology.

 2. Navigating dates and times